mahan-fcb/ThermoAGT/README.md

 # ThermoAGT
 # Data preparation:

-All datasets used in this study are available in Data folder.
-Because of size of datasets, links for downloading them are available.
+All datasets used in this study are available in Data folder. all required information about PDB IDs, DGG, and mutation sites are provided.
+For the wild type structures, you can download directly from the Protein Data Bank.
+However, for mutant structures you can use procedure provided in the manuscript. you can use FoldX lagorithm to generate and relax mutant structures by using their wild type structures as templates.

 # Feature extractions from PDBs: